Detailed content of our market study

 4.3 Consumer credit interest rates

-Aftera period of steadily falling interest rates between **** and January ****, there was a sharp rise in **** and ****, as shown in the graph below.
-Consumer credit interest rates have risen significantly over this period.
-Interest rates on revolving loans rose by *.* points between January **** and September ****, while those on amortizable loans increased by *.* points over the same period.
+Aftera period of steadily falling interest rates between **** and January ****, there was a sharp rise in **** and ****, extended into ****, as shown in the chart below.
+Interest rates on consumer credit have risen significantly over this period.
+Interest rates on revolving loans rose by *.* points between January **** and January ****, while those on amortizable loans increased by * points over the same period.
 This substantial increase in interest rates has had a very negative impact on consumer credit production.
 France, ****-****, in % Source: Banque de France Interest rates also differ according to the lender and the nature of the loan.
 Interest rates are generally higher when loans are issued by specialized institutions, rather than by banking groups.
 The APR (***) represents the total cost of credit for the consumer. [***]

-The table below shows the APRs for a loan of **,*** euros over a **-month period to November **, ****, reflecting the differences that can exist between different types of consumer credit.
+The table below shows the APRs for a loan of **,*** euros over a **-month period on January **, ****, reflecting the differences that can exist between different types of consumer credit.

 Source: ****